ibm-cloud-docs/account/ts_accounts.md

   1. On the Add credit card page, complete all the required fields.
   2. Select **I have read and agree to IBM's Terms and Conditions**, then click **Submit**.

-## Why can't I apply a feature code?
-{: #cannot-apply-feature-code}
-{: troubleshoot}

-When you try to apply a feature code, you see an error that states that the code cannot be applied.
-{: tsSymptoms}

-You might see this error for any of the following reasons:
-{: tsCauses}

-- Your account doesn't meet the requirements for the feature code.
-- You don't have the required access in the account.
-- The code expired.

-- Verify that you have the correct account type.
-For example, some feature codes for educational promotions are only for Lite accounts.
-To view your account type, go to **Manage > Account**, and select **Account settings**.
-For more information, see [Applying feature codes](/docs/account?topic=account-codes).
-- Verify that you have access to apply the code.
-To apply any code, you must have an Editor role or higher on all account management services.
-To view or change roles, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).
-- Contact the person who provided the code for help with reissuing an expired code.
-{: tsResolve}

-## Why can’t I create a service after I apply a feature code?
-{: #cant-create-service-feature-code}
-{: troubleshoot}

-When you try to create an instance of a service from the catalog, you're prompted to upgrade with a message such as `Upgrade your account to create instances of the offering.`
-{: tsSymptoms}

-Your account wasn't enabled to create resources of that type after you applied the feature code.
-The resources or capabilities that are provided vary for each feature code.
-{: tsCauses}

-Contact the person who gave you the feature code to verify the capabilities that it can enable for your account.
-For example, contact your educational provider for feature codes that they gave you for use with coursework.
-{: tsResolve}